Helping older Australians to live independently for longer

 Although there is not a minimum age requirement for eligibility, the Home Care Packages Program is targeted at frail older people.
 In some cases, younger people with disabilities, dementia or special care needs may be able to access a Home Care Package if they have been assessed and approved by an Aged Care Assessment Service and a provider is able to offer an appropriate package for the person.

-VincentCare currently operates over 170 Home Care Packages throughout metropolitan and regional Victoria.
+VincentCare currently operates more than 170 Home Care Packages throughout metropolitan and regional Victoria.

 Under the Aged Care Act 1997, people with special needs include people who identify with or belong to one or more of the following groups: